JonathanRice/BakeryStoreFront/README.md

 # Baker Store Front

-This is a store front for a baker written in google app engine, and using google checkout.
-It provides a product slideshow, and featured product list, and the ability to purchase goods.
+This is a store front for a baker written in google app engine It provides a product slideshow, and featured product list.
 An admin page alows the creation of new products, the ability to upload image files, and change the merchant id.

 ## Run in development mode
 ```bash